westminsterwooster/wpc-tech-docs-guest/docs/documentation/audio/computer_audio.md

 ## Adjusting Volume Levels with Master Fader
  When using the Master Fader, you will encounter two different slider options depending on the configuration.
 Please follow the instructions below:

- ### A. Combined Sliders
+ 1. Combined Sliders
  If the computer sliders (7 & 8) are combined into a single slider, follow these steps:

      1. Locate the combined slider in the Master Fader interface.
- 2. Use the slider to adjust the volume level according to your preference.
+     1. Use the slider to adjust the volume level according to your preference.
  ![Combined Sliders](../../assets/images/audio/computer_audio/ipad_combined_computer.png)

- ### B. Separate Sliders
+ 2. Separate Sliders
  If the computer sliders (7 & 8) are separate, follow these steps:

      1. Identify the two separate sliders in the Master Fader interface.
      2. Adjust the individual sliders to set the desired volume level.
  ![Separate Sliders](../../assets/images/audio/computer_audio/ipad_separate_computer.png)

 ## Muting / Unmuting